amrgomaaelhady/Udacity-DeepRL-Project1/README.md

-# Deep Reinforcement Learning : Navigation
+## Udacity Deep Reinforcement Learning Nanodegree : Project 1 - Navigation

 This Notebook and the generated pdf report are my implementation of the first Udacity project.